-- 1. PURPOSE OF REPORT - 1.1 To inform the committee of business rates performance from 1 April 31 March 2018 and to provide an update on pooling arrangements for 2017/2018. - 2.
+- 1. PURPOSE OF REPORT - 1.1 To inform the committee of business rates performance from 1 April 30 June 2018 and to provide an update on pooling arrangements for 2018/2019. - 2.
 RECOMMENDATION - 2.1 That the committee notes the contents of the report. - 3.
-BACKGROUND TO THE REPORT - 3.1 Before 1st April 2013, business rates were collected by local authorities from businesses, before being paid into a central pool to be redistributed as part of grant funding.
-From 2013/14, billing authorities paid over 50% of collected business rates to government.
-The remaining 50% is split between the billing authority (80%) and the precepting authorities (20%). - 3.2 Following these payments, the retained business rates of billing authorities are subject to a tariff set out in the respective Local Government Finance Settlement.
+BACKGROUND TO THE REPORT - 3.1 Hinckley and Bosworth BC as a billing authorities pay 50% of collected business rates to government.
+The remaining 50% is split between the billing authority (40%) and the precepting authorities (10%). - 3.2 Following these payments, the retained business rates of billing authorities are subject to a tariff set out in the respective Local Government Finance Settlement.
 Any growth in business rates over the set baseline will be subject to a "levy" payment of 50%, with the remaining half retained by the host Council.
-Correspondingly, if a Council loses 7.5% of their set threshold, a "safety net" payment will be triggered to compensate for the loss. - 3.3 The Council received £1,192,225 of "section 31 grant" income.
-With £0.3m of this being a late adjustment to funding not notified to the Council until April 2018.
+Correspondingly, if a Council loses 7.5% of their set threshold, a "safety net" payment will be triggered to compensate for the loss. - 3.3 The Council will receive £1,202,893 of "section 31 grant" income.
+The allocated grant was based on the level of reliefs that were forecast to be granted in 2018/2019 in the submitted business rates budget form (the NNDR1).
+The actual grant that can be "banked" as retained rates will be determined based on the actual reliefs awarded by